-The Family Check-Up is a positive parenting intervention that focuses on preventing problem behavior and negative interaction styles in families at high psychosocial risk.
+The Family Check-Up is a positive parenting intervention that focuses on preventing problem behaviour and negative interaction styles in families at high psychosocial risk.

-The goal of this intervention model is to support parents in a family-centered and ‘ecologically-focused’ manner.
-Like the FMF model (outlined above), the Family Check-Up also uses motivational interviewing and strengthens parents’ use of positive behavior support strategies.
+This intervention model aims to support parents in a family-centred and ‘ecologically focused’ manner.
+Like the FMF model (outlined above), the Family Check-Up also uses motivational interviewing and strengthens parents’ use of positive behaviour support strategies.

 The model was designed to be embedded into existing service systems, such as public school settings, and to be delivered at four transition time points in development.

 This model has so far been tested in the very early years, at the toddlerhood and preschool timepoints.
-There are promising results showing improvements in care giving skills and decreased child behavior problems.
+There are promising results showing improvements in caregiving skills and decreased child behaviour problems.